 To this purpose, the Regulation established that citizens and entities could use eIDs supplied by Trust Service Providers (TSPs) to safely and compliantly authenticate themselves online just as they would do by physically handing over their passport in an in-person meeting.

-The Trust Service Provider is a natural or a legal person who provides one or more trust services, such as electronic signatures, seals or timestamps, delivery services, and website authentication. eIDAS regulated the TSPs and laid down the requirements that they must meet to be considered "Qualified" and included in the EU Trusted list.
+A Trust Service Provider is a natural or a legal person who provides one or more trust services, such as electronic signatures, seals or timestamps, delivery services, and website authentication. eIDAS regulated the TSPs and laid down the requirements that they must meet to be considered "qualified" and included in the EU Trusted list.

 To create an eIDAS-compliant digital signature, Penneo allows the signers to authenticate themselves and prove their identity by using Digital IDs issued by Qualified Trusted Service Providers (TSPs), whose qualified status is granted by the supervisory body designated by a Member State to carry out eIDAS audits.